Tugamer89/EpicGamesLibraryAnalytics/README.md

     - Extracts receipts and data from emails (`emailToCsv.py`).
     - Calculates the price and creates multiple CSV files (`priceFixer.py`).
     - Generates insightful plots based on the extracted data (`plotter.py`).
-    - Find the results in the output.csv file and the generated plots in the `images` folder.
-3. Find the results in the `output.csv` file and the generated plots in the images folder.
+3. Find the results in the `output.csv` file and the generated plots in the `images` folder.

 ## Additional Details
 - `emailToCsv.py`: Processes Epic Games emails, extracts HTML content, and converts it into a CSV file (output.csv).